 The Central Pennsylvania Country Dance Association (CPCDA) is an all-volunteer organization that hosts New England-style contra dances.
 This family-friendly entertainment has a long history in the United States and in the State College area.
 Danced to live and lively music, contra dancing is tremendously good fun as well as good exercise!
 No partner or experience needed.

 Dances are usually the third Friday of each month, September to April, from 7:30 to 10:30pm in the State College Friend's School Community Room.
-(Check the Schedule link for details.)
+(Check the Schedule for details.)
 We have excellent local and out-of-town callers and wonderful live music provided by local and non-local musicians.
 Admission is $8 for members, $9 for non-members, and $6 for students.
 Children under 12 are admitted free.
 Memberships are $16 per calendar year for individuals, $30 for families.

 Dress is casual - wear comfortable shoes.
 You don't need to bring a partner.
 Just smile and someone will grab you for the next dance.
 Experience is not needed.
 The caller instructs everyone prior to each dance.
 If you can walk and count to 8, you can do this!
 If you aren't sure you want to dance, feel free to come and watch (and enjoy the music) for free.

 See our Schedule for the date of the next dance.